Neon2063/React.js/src/components/lol.md

-hello i am just trying to type for daily checkin in github account
+hello i am just trying to type for daily checkin in github account  not all thibgs another day of being active in github and making my profile good and green also making sure that i commit code and also make is push